patrickramp/docker-centos-build/README.md

 # Docker CentOS Host Build
-Working on a bash script to provision a lightweight, secure Docker Host on CentOS.
+Work in progress bash script to provision a lightweight, secure Docker Host on CentOS.

 Open to feedback and best practices to make as secure, optimised and functional as possible.

+See outline.md for script functionality and roadmap